South Vietnam Air Force: 1970

 Increased cockpit time resulted in safer flying.
 The accident rate for 1970 throughout all of South Vietnam declined by some 20 percent from the previous year, but the lower ratio of 11.4 accidents per 100,000 flying hours remained roughly 2.5 times the USAF figure.
 The improvement during 1970 represented a sharp decline in accidents involving observation and utility aircraft; fighter and helicopter pilots flew no more safely than they had the year before.
-Although RVNAF flight proficiency appeared to be improving, if unevenly, some senior US Army officers had reservations about the combat effectiveness of the RVNAF, citing the inadequacies of its FACs, as well as its limited inventory of aircraft and its inability to fight at night.
+Although VNAF flight proficiency appeared to be improving, if unevenly, some senior US Army officers had reservations about the combat effectiveness of the VNAF, citing the inadequacies of its FACs, as well as its limited inventory of aircraft and its inability to fight at night.
 USAF advisers rendered more optimistic judgments, however, pointing out that the fighter and attack squadrons had performed well during the Cambodian fighting.
-Indeed, by year's end, the RVNAF were flying almost half the combined total of attack sorties in South Vietnam and Cambodia.
+Indeed, by year's end, the VNAF were flying almost half the combined total of attack sorties in South Vietnam and Cambodia.
 Progress was being made toward early activation of more A–1 and A–37 squadrons, although the A–37 was handicapped by a combat radius of no more than 200 mi.
-A few F–5 pilots were undergoing training in ground controlled aerial interception, and the RVNAF was increasing the emphasis on nighttime operations.
-Although inability to fight at night or in bad weather remained the gravest weakness of RVNAF fliers, by late 1970, some 56 percent of the RVNAF's fighter-bomber pilots had demonstrated the ability to deliver a night attack on a target illuminated by a flareship.
+A few F–5 pilots were undergoing training in ground controlled aerial interception, and the VNAF was increasing the emphasis on nighttime operations.
+Although inability to fight at night or in bad weather remained the gravest weakness of VNAF fliers, by late 1970, some 56 percent of the VNAF's fighter-bomber pilots had demonstrated the ability to deliver a night attack on a target illuminated by a flareship.
 Also, the A–37s and A–1s were starting to receive flare dispensers of their own so that nighttime operations were no longer dependent on the few C–47s available to drop flares.
 Despite the growing insistence on night flying, FACs logged fewer nighttime hours than the fighter pilots.
 This imbalance stemmed at least in part from the fact that the U–17s and older O–1s lacked adequate instrumentation and suitable cockpit lighting for operating in darkness.
-To prepare the RVNAF FACs for the better equipped O–1Es and Gs that were becoming available, USAF pilots were giving nighttime familiarization flights in the right-hand seat of the O–2A Skymaster.
+To prepare the VNAF FACs for the better equipped O–1Es and Gs that were becoming available, USAF pilots were giving nighttime familiarization flights in the right-hand seat of the O–2A Skymaster.